CASA-Goes-Lab/PSU-MDESops/README.md

     $ poetry install

-### Common Error: Pycairo not recognized

-If poetry **does not** recognize pycairo as an optional dependency, try running these two commands:

-    $ poetry remove pycairo

-Removes pycairo from the list of dependencies.

-    $ poetry add "pycairo==1.11.1"

 Note that version 1.11.1 of pycairo was specified due to issues with pycairo's current version 1.20
 ### Note for Windows Users: